-This easy beef hash is made with diced potatoes and leftover pot roast, an oven-roasted beef or corned beef.
-It could be made with leftover pork or ham as well.
+This easy beef hash includes diced potatoes and leftover cooked beef.
+Use leftover pot roast, an oven-roasted beef or corned beef.
+Or make the hash with leftover pork or lamb.

-This beef hash is a nice side dish to serve as a breakfast dish with poached, fried or scrambled eggs.
-If you are serving the hash as a lunch or dinner dish, add a tossed salad or steamed vegetables and serve the hash with freshly baked biscuits.
-Green beans, peas, or steamed broccoli would be good choices.
-It's great with baked beans, too.
+This beef hash is a tasty side dish to serve as a breakfast dish with poached, fried or scrambled eggs.
+If you are serving the hash as a lunch or dinner dish, add a tossed salad or steamed vegetables and serve the hash with freshly baked biscuits or slices of crusty bread.
+Green beans, peas, and steamed broccoli are good choices.
+The hash is great with baked beans, too.

-- Pack the mixture into the prepared baking dish.
+- Pack the beef and potato mixture into the prepared baking dish.

 - Cover the baking dish tightly with foil and bake in the preheated 375 F oven for 45 to 55 minutes, or until the potatoes are tender.

 - Uncover the baking dish and brown the hash under the broiler.

 If you have some leftover potatoes, cut them into 1/4-inch or 1/2-inch dice.
 You should have about 3 to 3 1/2 cups of diced potatoes.

 Replace the garlic powder with 2 cloves of finely minced garlic and toss it with the beef and potato mixture.